01 of 08

 Smooth, Tight Flagstone Pathway

 Stone pathways are what you build when you don't want concrete.
-I admit to being a great fan of the practicality of concrete pathways.
 These completely flat, depression-less paths have no seams other than expansion joints, so no weeds grow through.
 If anyone trips on a concrete path, it's their own fault (or an errant crack's fault).
 Concrete powerwashes off with ease.

 A Tight Flagstone Path